nsnam/ns-3-dev-git/doc/contributing/source/models.rst

 |ns3| is organized into modules, each of which is compiled and linked into
 a separate library.
-Users can selectively enable and disable the inclusion of modules (via the `--enable-modules` argument to Waf configure, or via the selective inclusion of contributed modules).
+Users can selectively enable and disable the inclusion of modules (via the `--enable-modules` argument to ns3 configure, or via the selective inclusion of contributed modules).

 When proposing new models to |ns3|, please keep in mind that not all models